hrsetyono/edje/README.md

 # Edje Framework

-Edje is a faster way to write SCSS by using shorthand syntaxes.
+Edje is a faster way to write Sass by using shorthand syntaxes.

 For example, we have a normal CSS below: